+One important document that is needed to qualify for the VA IRRRL program is the Certificate of Eligibility, also known as the Form 26-1880 for VA loans.
 This form shows you used your entitlement to purchase your home with a VA loan.
 You may have used your entitlement by obtaining a VA loan when you bought your house, or by substituting your eligibility for that of the seller, if you assumed the loan.

 Because the VA streamline refinance loan is a “VA to VA” loan, meaning it can only be applied to a pre-existing VA loan, you have already used a Certificate of Eligibility for a VA loan on the property you are wanting to refinance.